Jury Test invites consumers to participate in mock trials for pay

 Notably, this site offers some unpaid cases.
 But you don’t have to take them.

-If you want to boost your chance of getting assigned a mock trial, sign up with other mock juror sites as well.
+If you want to boost your chance of getting a mock trial, you should sign up with other mock juror sites as well.
 None of them preclude you from working with others.
+You can sign up with Jury Test here.

 Online Verdict pays between $20 and $60 per case.
 Cases typically take between 20 minutes and an hour.